 On January 12, 1967, Chronic Wasting Disease was first identified in a captive deer herd in Colorado.
 It wasn’t until 1981 that it was detected in free-ranging deer in the surrounding area and by 1990 it reached southern Wyoming.

-While Georgia has not detected a case of CWD, in February Mississippi became the first state in the southeast to confirm that a deer tested positive for the disease.
+While Georgia has not detected a case of CWD, it is getting closer.
+In December 2018, Tennessee detected its first cases of CWD in 2 counties.
+Back in February 2018, Mississippi became the first state in the southeast to confirm that a deer tested positive for the disease.
 Georgia DNR wants hunters and others to know that our agency is taking all necessary precautions to keep the disease out of state, but we also need your help.

 What is Chronic Wasting Disease?